This Lord of the Rings board game review was made after playing the game 20+ times.

 You’ll lose the game if the ring-bearer is ever on the same space as Sauron.
 You’ll win if you successfully make it to Mordor and destroy the ring, which is done by making it to the final space and avoiding being caught by Sauron after a single roll of the die.
 If you want to keep track of how well you’ve done, the rulebook includes a scoring system that you can use.

-- I really like this type of cooperation in games where most of the cooperation is in player communication.
+- I really like this type of game where most of the cooperation is in player communication.
 You really do have to talk about how to approach each turn to give yourself a real shot at winning the game.
 If you just throw down random cards each turn, chances are you’re going to lose.

 - The game is on the lighter side, but there are plenty of tough decisions that you’ll have to make.
 You have to be patient with your Feature cards since you only get to use them once and, similarly, you have to spend your shields wisely to get the most out of Gandalf’s abilities.